ISAITB/docs-services/source/validation/index.rst

         <input name="aDocument">$document</input>
     </verify>

-When the ``verify`` step is executed the following actions take place:
+When the `verify`_ step is executed the following actions take place:

   #.
 A client for the service is constructed based on the WSDL provided through the ``handler`` attribute.
   #.
 The service's ``getModuleDefinition`` operation is called to determine its input parameters.
   #.
 The inputs are constructed based on the GITB TDL expressions in the test case (in the example the single ``aDocument`` input is populated
      from the ``document`` context variable).
   #.
-The ``validate`` operation is called to validate the content and retrieve the report.
+The :ref:`validation__operations__validate` operation is called to validate the content and retrieve the report.

 .. _validation__using_standalone: